FleetOpsClub logo

 Routific logo

-Routific uses flat monthly rate pricing, runs on cloud, supports iOS, Android, Web, and offers a free trial.
+Routific uses flat monthly rate pricing, runs on cloud, supports iOS, Android, Web, and Free trial available; flat-rate subscription not billed per vehicle.

-Routific is a delivery route optimization platform priced at a flat $150/month rate — the most cost-effective option for small fleets of 5-15 vehicles doing predictable scheduled deliveries.
+Routific is a delivery route optimization platform built for operations with predictable daily volumes and scheduled routes.
+Instead of charging per vehicle, it uses a flat monthly rate — a structure that makes it the most cost-effective option in the category for small fleets of 5-15 vehicles.

 How we evaluated this page